Rhitomaic/LinuxArtThumbnailer/README.md

 ## How to install?
-Right now, the install script works with Ubuntu and Fedora 42, but only tested on [Fedora 42 - KDE Plasma](https://fedoraproject.org/wiki/Releases/42/ChangeSet) - on [Dolphin](https://apps.kde.org/dolphin/)
+Right now, the install script works with Ubuntu and Fedora 42, but only tested on [Fedora 42 - KDE Plasma](https://fedoraproject.org/wiki/Releases/42/ChangeSet) - on [Dolphin](https://apps.kde.org/dolphin/).

+Sadly, since I'm not very good at bash, the install script is generated with ChatGPT.

 All you do is go to the folder in which you want to install thumbnailer for, if you want to do both, here's a snippet of bash script for ya!

 ```bash